Professor Dimitris Korobilis

 - Professor of Econometrics (Economics)

-He works in the area of advanced statistical inference using economic and financial data.
+He works in the area of applied statistical inference using economic and financial data.
 Recent research involves the development of machine learning algorithms for high-dimensional inference in macroeconomic models with large datasets; research that has been published in Journal of Econometrics and Journal of Business & Economic Statistics, among other journals.
 His models have been used extensively by policy-making institutions to monitor financial conditions (International Monetary Fund) and to forecast inflation (European Central Bank).
 He has been a consultant for major international institutions and government, and he delivers regularly specialized training in central banks on topics related to statistical inference that supports policy decision-making.

 Dimitris is the alternate lead of the School's Macroeconomics research cluster.

 Areas of expertise: